Cupnfish/Cupnfish-log/2021/bevy experience.md

     }
     ```

-Let’s talk about step three, which will probably be replaced by a [new scheduler](https://github.com/bevyengine/bevy/pull/1144) in later versions, but that’s far away in the future, and until then we need new blogs. // TODO: what is meant by new blogs - do we write new blogs, or do we wait till someone writes blogs on the issue?
+Let’s talk about step three, which will probably be replaced by a [new scheduler](https://github.com/bevyengine/bevy/pull/1144) in later versions, but that’s far away in the future, and until then, we need new blogs which someone will write about the issue.

 ### Rapier